vlcekji2/External-Loaders/README.md

 - **QSPI driver**    folder contains memory drivers for specific sales types.
 - **QSPI testing**   folder includes routines for memory testing.

-Manual how to use the files and develop your own external loader is located on website:
+Video tutorial how to use the files and develop your own external loader is located on website:

 ....